adis86/thesis_dataset/README.md

 ## We collected traces in three measurement campaigns: FIRST, SECOND and THIRD.

 Each file in the dataset is saved as a CSV file.
-The name of a sample file is in the format of "ENVIRONMENT_CAMPAIGN_SETTING_DATA.csv".
-For example, a sample file "OFFICE_FIRST_ch18 _timestamps.csv" means that this set of timestamps was collected in the OFFICE environment during the first campaign on IEEE 802.15.4 channel 18.
+The name of a sample file is in the format of "ENVIRONMENT_CAMPAIGN_SETTINGS_DATA.log".
+For example, a sample file "OFFICE_FIRST_Ch18_timestamps.log" means that this set of timestamps was collected in the OFFICE environment during the first campaign on IEEE 802.15.4 channel 18.

 ### FIRST: